jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

             verbs:
             - '*'
         ```
-    1. At least it was a Role rather than a ClusterRole - meaning it can only do things with this Namespace.
-But there is plenty of damage you can do with full admin within a Namespace!
+    1. At least it was a Role rather than a ClusterRole - meaning it can only do things with this security-playground Namespace.
+But there is plenty of damage you can do with just full admin within a Namespace!
 1. The attacker was able to reach the EC2 Metadata endpoint (169.254.0.0/16),  which is intended just for the EKS Node, from within the Pod

 These are all things we can fix: